Genaro Snijders: Willem II

 In January 2012, Snijders was loaned out to Willem II.
 After the end of the 2011–12 season, he turned his loan switch into a permanent deal.
 However, he was released after one season, having played 23 matches in which he scored twice.

 Dordrecht

 In November 2013, Snijders signed a deal with Eerste Divisie side FC Dordrecht until the end of the season.

 FC Oss

 On 1 September 2014, Snijders signed a one-year deal with Eerste Divisie side FC Oss until the end of the season.

 Notts County

 In July 2015, Snijders signed for League Two side Notts County on a free transfer, signing a two-year contract.
 He scored in the League Cup against Aston Villa.

 Later career

 On 21 November 2017, Snijder signed for DVS '33 in the Derde Divisie.
 He left there in March 2018 and moved to DHSC in Utrecht.
 In May 2020, he decided to return to the club where he had started his youth career: FC Abcoude, in the capacity as both a player and assistant coach.
+He announced his definitive retirement from football in March 2023 to become technical manager of FC Abcoude.